-And that’s not all.
 Autumn is a prime travel time simply because it isn’t summer.
 There are no summer tourists to wait behind in ferry lines or compete with for lodging vacancy.
-Most accommodations lower their rates in October and you will save 20%-40% over summer rates.
+And you’ll save some cash, because many lodgings lower their rates in October.

 So go ahead and get out of town.
 The crisp air and fall foliage are calling your name!

 FALL TRIP: The Methow Valley

 When autumn’s gray skies dampen your mood, escape the mist and the moss of the west side for Washington’s Methow Valley.
 Beautiful in any season, the valley transforms into a sun-dappled nirvana in autumn with hues of crimson, lemon, russet and copper.
 And if you’re yearning for a hearty hike with sweeping vistas of gorgeous fall color, look no further than the wilderness surrounding the Methow.

 Hike: West of Twisp is a stunning hike up to Twisp Pass (9 miles round-trip, 2450 feet elevation gain).
 This dramatic and little-hiked gateway into the North Cascades National Park is marvelous in October when brilliant golden larches give a glow to the steep hillsides and rouge berry bushes carpet the meadows.
 From Twisp, head west on the Twisp River Road (FR 4400) 24.6 miles to trailhead.
 Always check trail conditions before heading out on this hike in fall.